ishvar99/share-master/README.md

 # SHARE-MASTER

-Peer to peer file sharing application using socket.io
+File sharing application using socket.io

 Watch the demo